199th Fighter Squadron: Tactical fighters

 After a decade flying the F-4C, the 154th received F-15A Eagles in 1987 along with a twin-seat F-15B trainer as part of the retirement of the F-4 from the Air Force inventory.
-The F-15As were received from the 21st Tactical Fighter Wing, Elmendorf AFB, Alaska, which was upgrading to the F-15C model.
-The Eagles received from Alaska had been upgraded though the F-15 Multi-Stage Improvement Program (MSIP) and were used in an air defense mission, which the Hawaii ANG had taken over.
+The F-15As were received from the 21st Tactical Fighter Wing, Elmendorf Air Force Base, Alaska, which was upgrading to the F-15C model.
+The Eagles received from Alaska had been upgraded though the F-15 Multi-Stage Improvement Program and were used in an air defense mission, which the Hawaii ANG had taken over.
 In mid-1991, early F-15C versions were received, and the Hawaii ANG operated both the A and C models of the Eagle for the next two decades.

-F-15A Eagle 77-0079 in 2000.
+F-15A Eagle 77–0079 in 2000.